 One thing you learn when you bike in the Northwest is that you won’t get much riding done if you don’t go out when it’s cold, dark and wet.
-You just kit up in cold and wet weather gear, get some bright lights, pop fenders on the bike to avoid getting mud all over your back and in the faces of your riding buddies, grit your teeth and off you go.
+You don your cold-and-wet-weather gear, get some bright lights, pop fenders on the bike to avoid getting mud all over your back and in the faces of your riding buddies, grit your teeth and off you go.
 You may think that’s not for the faint of heart but soon you discover that your heart isn’t as faint as you thought, so you keep going winter after miserable winter, short days and all.
 And you’re happy.
 Wet and cold, yes, but happy.

 On the flip side, you also learn to heed the call of a dry day, especially if the sun is out, no matter how busy you are or how full your docket happens to be.
 Work and errands can wait; the bike can’t.
 Clip on and before you know it the messy slog of winter riding is a fading memory, and all is forgiven.